guillaume-pages/guillaume-pages/README.md

 # Working :

-## I've worked on :
+**Project Experience**

-I worked on various projects during my time at Ada Tech School.
-These projects typically involved teams of 3 to 4 people, with one of them even being a larger team of 10.
-We used different technology stacks for these projects.
-The first project was developed using the LUA language.
-As for the others, we initially used plain JavaScript and pure PHP.
-Later, we enhanced these projects by integrating specific frameworks.
-This transformation was done to elevate our skills and improve our chances of securing internships with companies.
-You can explore these projects in the "Repositories" section!
+During my tenure at Ada Tech School, I was involved in several collaborative projects, enhancing my teamwork and technical skills.
+My projects ranged from small teams of 3-4 to larger groups of up to 10 members, each focusing on diverse technology stacks.
+I kickstarted my journey with a project developed in LUA, honing my foundational programming skills.
+Progressively, I ventured into web development, utilizing plain JavaScript and PHP to create dynamic projects.
+Recognizing the importance of modern frameworks, my team and I transitioned to more sophisticated technologies to refine our applications, a strategic move aimed at boosting our internship prospects.

-## I'm currently working on :
+**Current Endeavors**

-In my free time and during my studies, I'm working on a project aimed at connecting individuals and businesses in the world of wine.
-Think of my project as a social network where everyone comes together around a shared passion: the world of wine!
-To bring this project to life, I will be building a backend that will be shared between a web application and a mobile application.
-The website will be fully accessible through both desktop and mobile-responsive versions.
-As for the mobile application, it will initially complement the web application, making it easier for users to input information about their wine bottles.
+Parallel to my studies, I'm passionately working on a unique initiative designed to bridge the gap between wine enthusiasts and businesses.
+This project, akin to a social network, aims to unite users around their shared love for wine.
+I'm responsible for developing a versatile backend infrastructure to support both a web and a mobile application.
+The web platform will offer full accessibility across devices.